-If necessary the virtual keyboard can be forced to appear without the control being touched with the command GUI TEXTBOX ACTIVATE and it can be dismissed by the program (same as touching the cancel button) with the command: GUI TEXTBOX CANCEL.
+If necessary the virtual keyboard can be dismissed by the program (same as touching the cancel button) with the command: GUI TEXTBOX CANCEL.

 Number Box

 GUI NUMBERBOX #ref, StartX, StartY, Width, Height, FColour, BColour

 This will draw a box with rounded corners.
 When the box is touched a numeric keypad will appear on the screen as shown on the right.
 Using this virtual keypad any number can be entered into the box including a floating point number in exponential format.
 The new number will replace the number previously in the box.